digling/burmish/datasets/Dai2007a/README.md

 This bbok, of
-* xx pages,
+* 344 pages,
 contains information about the Lashi language.
 There is a
-* x page vocabulary
+* 54 page vocabulary
-which I estimate to have
+which has numbered entries, the total is
-* circa xxx vocabulary items
+* 2125 vocabulary items

 The bibtex details